Leviathan-CE/Leviathan-CE/README.md

 _GAVIN_: An AI model built from the ground up from scratch.
 ## Working Programs

 _GAVIN M1_: A GPT wrapper experimenting with components related to agent-based application development.
-It is also experimenting with model prompt engineering and context relevance.
+It also experiments with model prompt engineering and context relevance. has a localized database and encryption.

 _toDo list app_: a school project that turned out to be quite useful in learning techniques applied in the GPT wrapper.